shoshinflamingo/KataArchitecture2025/6-C4/c2-container.md

 # C2 Container

+![img.png](img/c2-container.png)
+## Description
 This Container diagram provides a deeper look into how the **Certifiable System** is structured internally.
 It shows the main software services (containers), the databases they rely on, and how each actor interacts with these components.
-![img.png](img/c2-container.png)
----

 ## Containers and Their Responsibilities